ApelsinU/KanbanBoard/README.md

 - Add notifications and errors to frontend

 ### Kanban
-- Add ability to Create, Delete, Edit cards
-- Add ability to Change position of the cards
+- Add ability to Change position of the cards (between cols and in one col)

 ### Mongo-DB
 - Connect cards list to Mongo